petr-kalinin/progtexts2/python_basics_en/2_loops.rst

 Next, we output the new line again and ``a`` becomes equal to 8.
 This is now more than ``n``, so the outer loop ends.

-Цикл for
+For loop
 --------

-Цикл ``while`` работает тупо: проверяет условие и выполняет код, и так пока условие не перестанет выполняться. Это позволяет реализовать практически любые правила зацикленности, какие нужны в задаче, и потому часто применяется.

-Но кроме того, довольно часто бывает так, что надо выполнить один и тот же код несколько раз подряд, просто изменяя значения одной переменной некоторым очень простым образом. Для этого есть цикл ``for``. Он пишется
-так:
+The ``while`` loop works bluntly: it checks the condition and executes the code, and so on until the condition stops being true.
+This allows you to implement almost any looping rules that are needed, and therefore is frequently used.

+But besides, quite often it happens that you need to execute the same code several times in a row, just changing the value of one variable in some very simple way.
+There is a ``for`` loop for this.
+It is written this way:

 ::

-    for переменная in список_значений:
+    for variable in list_values:
-        код

-Этот цикл работает так: указанной переменной присваивается первое значение из списка, и выполняется код. Потом ей присваивается следующее значение, и так далее.

-Пример:
+        code

+This loop works like this: the ``variable`` is assigned the first value is from the ``list_values`` and the ``code`` is executed.
+Then it is assigned the next value from that list and the ``code`` is executed again, and so on.

+Example:
 ::

     for i in 7, 42, 137:
         print(i)

-Этот код выведет на экран по очереди все три указанных числа (7, 42 и 137).

-Список значений можно задавать как в примере выше, через запятую, а можно и разными другими способами. Общие правила тут вы узнаете позже, пока просто приведу наиболее распространенный вариант, который вам сейчас чаще всего будет нужен (а вариант с явным перечислением значений, как выше, вам сейчас довольно редко будет нужен).

-А именно, очень часто вам надо, чтобы переменная цикла менялась, перебирая числа в некотором диапазоне по порядку, например, 1, 2, 3, 4, ..., 10. Для этого есть конструкция ``range``. Пишется так:
-``for i in range(1, 11)`` — это перебирает все числа от 1 (включительно)
-до 11 (**невключительно**), т.е. как раз написанный выше набор чисел.
-Еще раз, потому что важно: первое число включительно, второе невключительно. Пример:
+This code will output all three specified numbers (7, 42 and 137), one after another.

+The list of values can be set as in the example above, separated by commas, or in variety of other ways.
+You will learn the general rules of this later, while I will just give the common way that you will often use now (and the one with an explicit listing of values, as above, you will need quite rarely).

+So, very often you need to change the loop variable by going through the numbers in a certain range one after another, for example, 1, 2, 3, 4, ..., 10.
+There is a ``range`` operation for this.
+It is written like this:
+``for i in range(1, 11)`` — this iterates through all the numbers from 1 (first bound is included) to 11 (but **second bound is not included**), i.e. just the range of numbers written above.
+Once again, because it is important: the first number is included, the last is not included.
+Example:
 ::

     for i in range(1, 21):
         print(i, "*", i, "=", i * i)

-выводит на экран таблицу квадратов всех чисел от 1 до 20 включительно (или до 21 невключительно).
+This code will output a sequence of squares of all numbers from 1 to 20 including right endpoint (or up to 21 not including it).

-У команды ``range`` можно не указывать первый параметр, тогда он будет считаться равным 0: ``for i in range(4)`` переберет числа 0, 1, 2, 3.
+You are free to omit the first parameter of ``range``, it will be implicitly considered zero:: ``for i in range(4)`` will result in 0, 1, 2, 3.
-Это может показаться странным и непоследовательным, но в следующей теме (про массивы) вы поймете, что это очень естественно.
+This may seem odd and inconsistent, but in the next section (about arrays) you will understand that this is quite native.

-И наоборот, у команды ``range`` можно указать третий параметр — шаг, с которым будет меняться значение переменной. Например, ``range(1, 7, 2)`` обозначает "от 1 (включительно) до 7 (невключительно) с шагом 2", т.е. дает числа 1, 3, 5. Или ``range(0, 100, 10)`` дает числа 0, 10, 20, 30,
+Conversely, you can laso specify the third parameter for ``range`` — that will be the step with which the value of the variable will change.
+For example, ``range(1, 7, 2)`` means "from 1 (including it) to 7 (not including it) with step of 2", i.e. gives the numbers 1, 3, 5.
+And ``range(0, 100, 10)`` gives the numbers 0, 10, 20, 30, ..., 90.
-..., 90.

-Особое применение этого третьего параметра — это перебор чисел в обратном порядке. ``range(10, 0, -1)`` дает 10, 9, 8, ..., 1. Обратите
+This third parameter is also used in a special way to iterate through the numbers in reverse order. ``range(10, 0, -1)`` gives 10, 9, 8, ..., 1.
-внимание, что 0 опять не включается. (Аналогично можно указывать шаг -2 и т.п.)

-В ``range`` можно, конечно, указывать и переменные, выражения и т.д.
+Note that 0 is not included again.
+(Similarly, you can specify step -2, etc.)

+Of course, in ``range`` you can use variables, expressions, etc.
-Например, ``range(a - b, a + b + 1)`` перебирает числа от ``a-b`` до
+For example, ``range(a - b, a + b + 1)`` will iterate through the numbers from ``a-b`` to ``a+b`` including (up to ``a+b+1`` not including it).
-``a+b`` включительно (до ``a+b+1`` невключительно).

-И напоследок — еще один, более сложный, пример применения цикла ``for``:
+And finally — a more complex example of using the ``for`` loop:
 ::

     for i in range(1, 10):